fusionengine-org/fusion/README.md

 Fusion is a game engine for creating graphical applications using OpenGL and the programming language Python.
 It provides a simple coding interface for creating windows, rendering graphics, and handling user input.
 It is and engine to create games fast and easy!

+**We also recommend a Go Game Engine called [Vuelto, which is a fast and lightweight Game Engine, made with usabillity in mind.
+It is a better alternative to Fusion.] (https://github.com/vuelto-org/vuelto)**

 ## 🗜️ Table of Contents
 - [Website](https://fusion-engine.tech/)
 - [Installation](#💾-installation)